SketchyMaze/guidebook/docs/custom-levels/levelpacks.md

 You are free to do this and learn from the levels you enjoy, and this won't harm the original levels at all!
 You can save a copy of the level, make changes to it and playtest your version of the level.

+## Structure of a Level Pack

+A levelpack is basically a ZIP file that contains levels, doodads, and an index.json that describes the level pack.
+To create a levelpack by hand, just create a correctly formatted ZIP file and rename the .zip extension to .levelpack.
+See [Creating a Level Pack](#creating-a-level-pack), below: the doodad tool makes this much easier!

+The contents of a .levelpack ZIP archive are like follows:

+    levels/
+        First.level
+        Second.level
+        Third.level
+    doodads/
+        Example.doodad
+    index.json

+The `levels` folder holds your .level files and the `doodads` folder holds custom .doodad files.
+The doodads folder is optional and doesn't need to be included if there are no custom doodads.

+The index.json file describes the levelpack.
+At time of writing it is structured like the following:

+    {
+        "Title": "Tutorial",
+        "description": "Learn how to play the game.", "author": "Noah P",
+        "created": "2021-12-27T04:45:29.186345525Z",
+        "levels": [
+            {
+                "title": "Lesson 1: Controls",
+                "author": "Noah P",
+                "filename": "Tutorial 1.level"
+            },
+            {
+                "title": "Lesson 2: Keys & Doors",
+                "author": "Noah P",
+                "filename": "Tutorial 2.level"
+            },
+            {
+                "title": "Lesson 3: Gizmos and Doodads",
+                "author": "Noah P",
+                "filename": "Tutorial 3.level"
+            }
+        ],
+        "freeLevels": 0
+    }

+The `levels` array describes the levels and their sort order.
+It is possible for .level files to exist in the levelpack which _are not_ described in the index.json; these levels will not be reachable in-game but in the future this may support hiding bonus levels linked to by other levels in the pack.

+**TO DO:** the game does not yet do anything with the `doodads` folder.
+In the future, this folder will help a group of levels embed a custom doodad _once_ in the levelpack instead of each keeping a separate copy.